Unorthodox (miniseries): Critical response

 Unorthodox received widespread critical acclaim.
 The review aggregation website Rotten Tomatoes reported an approval rating of 96%, based on 52 reviews, with an average rating of 8.2/10.
 The website's critical consensus reads: "Unorthodox adapts its source material with extreme care, crafting a series that is at once intimate and urgent, all centered around Shira Haas' captivating performance."
 On Metacritic, it has a weighted average score of 85 out of 100, based on 11 critics, indicating "universal acclaim".

-The miniseries has also been criticized for badly portraying the Hasidic community by Leah Aharoni, who said that the show's depiction of Orthodox / Haredi / Hasidic Jews resembled that of "primitive tribes", and by Julie Joanes, who wrote that spiritual practices depicted in the show were taken out of context.

 Accolades

 Making Unorthodox documentary

 Netflix released a 20-minute documentary, Making Unorthodox, that chronicles the creative process and filming of the miniseries, and discussed the differences between the book and the TV show.